mrcohrs/SkinRhythm/replit.md

 - `/api/routines/save` - Persist user routines (authenticated only)
 - `/api/routines` - Get user's saved routines (authenticated only)

 **Business Logic**: Excel-based product recommendation engine (`parseExcel.ts`) that loads skincare routine data from an XLSX file containing 60+ product combinations.
 Matching algorithm considers skin type, Fitzpatrick type, acne types array, age (mature status for 45+), and pregnancy/nursing status to return appropriate morning/evening product sets. **XLSX Parsing**: Uses `raw: true` with `defval: ''` to preserve Fitzpatrick values like "1-3" as text (prevents auto-conversion to dates "1/3/01").
-All fields are normalized with `String().trim()` for consistent matching. **Premium Alternatives**: Product alternatives CSV provides default product links plus up to 5 premium alternative options per Face Reality product. premiumOptions are ALWAYS included in saved routines (backend), but frontend conditionally displays them only to users with isPremium=true.
-This allows users who upgrade to premium to immediately see alternatives without retaking quiz.
+All fields are normalized with `String().trim()` for consistent matching. **Premium Alternatives**: Product alternatives CSV provides default product links plus up to 5 premium alternative options per AcneAgent product. premiumOptions are ALWAYS included in saved routines (backend), but frontend conditionally displays them only to users with isPremium=true.
+This allows users who upgrade to premium to immediately see alternatives without retaking quiz. **Product Branding**: All Face Reality products are rebranded as "AcneAgent" with generic names (e.g., "Gentlest Cleanser", "BPO 2.5%", "Chemical SPF") for white-label distribution.

 **Development Tools**: Vite middleware integration for HMR in development, separate production build pipeline using esbuild for server bundle.